sleglaive/BayesianML/README.md

 **Activity 1**: Q&A session

-**Activity 2**: You will find an exercise [here](session11/revisions.pdf).
+**Activity 2**: You will find exercises [here](session11).
 You will also find exercices (that were left as homeworks) in the slides of the different lectures.

-**Activity 3**: If not finished yet, you can continue working on the sparse Bayesian linear regression notebook (the deadline to send your report is tonight).

-**Activity 4**: Reading about sequential data processing with latent-variable models.
+**Activity 3**: Reading about sequential data processing with latent-variable models.

 "State-space models (SSM) provide a general and flexible methodology for sequential data modelling.
 They were first introduced in the 1960s, with the seminal work of Kalman and were soon used in the Apollo Project to estimate the trajectory of the spaceships that were bringing men to the moon.
 Since then, they have become a standard tool for time series analysis in many areas well beyond aerospace engineering.
 In the machine learning community in particular, they are used as generative models for sequential data, for predictive modelling, state inference and representation learning". *Quote from Marco Fraccaro's Ph.D Thesis entitled "Deep Latent Variable Models for Sequential Data" and defended at Technical University of Denmark in 2018.*